Summary

 Data Ingestion Pipeline

-Getting data from sensors into your database reliably is half the battle.
+Reliable transfer of data from sensors into the database is half the work.
 A production ingestion pipeline typically follows this path:

 Sensors → MQTT/Modbus → Kafka/MQTT Broker → Telegraf or Custom Consumer → Database